coredataengineers/CDE-BOOTCAMP/01_linux/01-linux-overview.md

 - The `Fourth Layer` highlights the `Operating System` talking to the hardware to request for resources like `CPU`, `Memory` to be allocated to the VScode application that was launched.

 In short, `Operating Systems` are software that bridges the communication between the User applications and the underlying Hardware.
-As users, we launch various applications on our laptop, but how the applications get resources to run is hidden away from us, that is made possible becasue of the Operating System software.
+As users, we launch various applications on our laptop, but how the applications get resources to run is hidden away from us, that is made possible because of the Operating System software.

 # WHAT IS LINUX
 `Linux` is an open source `Operating System`, similar to `MacOS` and `Windows`.
 Open Source in this context means it was developed by the community, contrary to `MacOS` and `Windows` which are both developed and owned by Apple Inc and Microsoft respectively.

-The below image shows a similar layers as we have above, the major difference is that the applications communicate with the `Linux Kernel` which is the actuall Operating System software via the `System Calls` interface.
+The below image shows a similar layers as we have above, the major difference is that the applications communicate with the `Linux Kernel` which is the actual Operating System software via the `System Calls` interface.

 <img width="799" alt="Screenshot 2025-05-17 at 23 56 03" src="https://github.com/user-attachments/assets/a368b919-d3a5-48dd-889b-f3cb5ae05ea4" />